7 Expert Ideas to Boost Test-time Motivation

 If you think your students have a short attention span, you’re right.
 In 2002, the average attention span was 13 seconds.
-By 2013, we were down to a mere eight seconds—one second less than the attention span of a goldfish.
+Now we’re down to a mere eight seconds—one second less than the attention span of a goldfish.

 The many distractions of technology and everyday living make it difficult for children to stay focused.
 That, in turn, makes it harder for educators to keep kids engaged and energized—especially during assessments, when students can be expected to sit for long periods of time.

 Despite the challenges, educators are finding inventive ways to spur their students’ interest and hold their attention.
 From high-stakes standardized testing to the weekly assessment of student work, here are some creative ways to keep everyone engaged.

 Give students ways to take charge of testing situations.
 The more involved they are the more interested and focused they’ll be.
 Stephen Jones, an education expert with more than 30 years experience helping K-12 and college students succeed on tests and author of “Seven Secrets of How to Study,” the “Parents Ultimate Education Guide,” and the “Ultimate Scholarship Guide,” suggests forming student study groups before tests and ask participating students to establish their own test-taking goals.
 “Get students to create their own tests and try them on each other,” Jones suggests.

 “Create test questions that are relevant and engaging,” suggests Shiv Gagliani, a Johns Hopkins medical student and co-founder of Osmosis, a web- and mobile-learning platform that improves student engagement and memory retention.
 Use associations in your questions because they “are powerful memory hooks.
 For example, we have an entire question bank related to celebrities and pop culture icons from Kim Kardashian to Ben Franklin,” he says.